PlatinumVox/Sai-Alawo/Species/Ancient Descendants/Kaltoran.md

 ![[Kaltoran.png]]
 **==Overview==**
 **Genetic Memories**
-The Kaltorans were given the mixed gift of genetic memories by their Archon creators.
 At conception, Kaltoran child has a mind seeded with memories from both parents, grandparents, great grandparents, and perhaps even older ancestors.
 For each generation back a memory is, the harder it is to retain.
 These often-foggy memories are slowly gained as the Kaltoran goes through puberty.
 This trait is a mixed blessing.
 The Kaltorans benefit from the skills and knowledge of their ancestors, but they are also cursed by terrible and haunting memories of their troubled history.